Board of Directors

 Director & Executive Assistant

-With an extensive background in business management and accounting, Cathryn has been crunching numbers for all types of organizations since 1995.
-She has a newfound interest in working with nonprofits, has served on the board for the Pema Chödrön Foundation since 2019 and also was an active council member for the Buddhist Center of Steamboat Springs for 9 years.
+With extensive experience in business management and accounting, Cathryn has been crunching numbers for all types of organizations since 1995.
+She has developed a growing interest in working with nonprofit organizations and has served on the board of the Pema Chödrön Foundation since 2019.
+She was also an active board member of the Steamboat Springs Buddhist Center for nine years.
 Since 2010, Cathryn has been committed to the Buddhist path as a student of Yongey Mingyur Rinpoche.
-In 2019, Cathryn became the Executive Assistant to Glenna, the board president, handling all donations and has recently joined the Yongey Foundation board with much enthusiasm.
-She lives with her family in Steamboat Springs, Colorado and spends free time playing in the mountains and rivers of the western US.

 Tim Olmsted